 Boost your mood

-A 10-minute jog can boost your mood for up to two hours after you finish running.
+A 10-minute jog can improve your mood for up to two hours after you finish it.
 It’s a proven stress-buster, too – many people go for a run when they’re feeling anxious or tense as it helps them feel calmer and more relaxed.

-Running is one of the best forms of exercise to slow down aging, especially when it comes to thinking clearly.
+Running is one of the best forms of exercise to slow down aging, especially regarding thinking clearly.
 Regular running can help keep your brain sharp as you get older!

 Running can help you lose weight